 In April 2020, I joined Macro

 as their first employee.
-As the founding designer in a B2B SaaS startup, I generate
+As the founding designer at a B2B SaaS startup, I generated

-In short, Macro is a tool for people to design and deploy custom operational processes without writing code.
-We believe employees should now be able to create custom software to solve their problems.
+In short, Macro was a tool for people to design and deploy custom operational processes without writing code.
+With digital tools becoming more and more sophisticated, we believed employees should now be able to create custom software to solve their problems.

 In early 2010s, tooling for designers were underrepresented.
 We didn't have a Figma or Sketch to visualize our ideas.
 In early 2020s, this is the case for Operations teams.
 Ops teams need a way to build and run their operational processes but there currently isn't a single tool that enable teams to do so in a simple, personal, and comprehensive way.

 Macro reimagines checklists as the means to create, assign, track, and automate processes involving people and software.
-We want to deliver a tool that teams love using.
+I was responsible for designing the foundation of Macro.